merely-useful/r-rse/appendices/assignments.md

 assignments.

-The project assignment is recommended to be **due** immediately after the Package Release lesson (Chapter @sec-package-release)).
+The project assignment is recommended to be **due** immediately after the Package Release lesson (@sec-package-release).
 At the end of each chapter there is a final exercise that gives you tasks to do that guide you in completing this first project assignment.
 These final exercises are used as milestones to ensure you are making progress on your assignment.

 An *acceptable* package for completing the assignment would have at a *minimum*: